 Start by looking at the writings on the package

-This may sound simple enough, but food manufacturers don’t follow the same rules and you can find labels such as use by, sell by, best before and what not on various products.
+This may sound simple enough, but food manufacturers don’t follow the same rules.
+You can find labels such as use by, sell by, best before and what not on various products.
 Here are some clarifications regarding these terms:

-This description has nothing to do with the spoilage of an item and it mainly states for how long the seller wants the product to stay on the shelf of the store.
+This description has nothing to do with the spoilage of an item.
+It mainly states for how long the seller wants the product to stay on the shelf of the store.
 It is not a mandatory label for foods and it helps you get the best of what’s on the shelf.
 If you want something that is fresh and tastes better, reach to the back of the shelf when you find products labeled like this.

 Guaranteed fresh date

-This is another term that can be confusing for some and it has nothing to do with the shelf life or safety of an item.
+This is another term that can be confusing for some.
+Once again, it has nothing to do with the shelf life or safety of an item.
 This is like a safety net for companies, telling you how long they feel the quality of their product can last.
 I can tell you from experience that certain items like cheese and sour cream can be eaten, long after the best by date has passed if stored in proper conditions.

 Recommended article:Essential Tips To Keep Your Pantry Safe

-Just like the one above, this date has little to do with the lifespan of the product and it’s just another way of suggesting till when the product will taste better.
+Just like the one above, this date has little to do with the lifespan of the product.
+It’s just another way of suggesting till when the product will taste better.
 Some people believe that the food industry is using this marketing scam to help you replace more often, good foods you forget to use.

 Checking the label of the products you wish to consume is one way of establishing if the food is still safe to eat, but that’s not the only method.